Raising awareness of Specific Learning Disability

 - Sharing the technological solutions available across the organisation for students who have difficulty getting thoughts to paper or comprehending everything they read.

-- Providing information on the student portal about SLDs and who to contact to talk further about learning difficulties students may be experiencing.
+- Providing information on the student portal about SpLDs and who to contact to talk further about learning difficulties students may be experiencing.

 - Hanging posters in the student computer spaces – Ask for assistance if you would like to use text reading or voice activated software on the computer.

-- Introducing an assessment sticker system for students with SLD – the sticker is attached to assessment tasks to alert assessors to focus on content more than grammar and spelling.
+- Introducing an assessment sticker system for students with SpLD – the sticker is attached to assessment tasks to alert assessors to focus on content more than grammar and spelling.